King Kon

 Stranger and Stranger

-Producer Dino De Laurentiis, just let no experience King direct Maximum Overdrive, now they’re (including King himself) trying to gaslight you that it was a bad movie.
+Producer Dino De Laurentiis, just let no experience King direct Maximum Overdrive.
+Now they’re (including King himself) trying to gaslight you that it was a bad movie.
 The peculiar thing here: it wasn’t.
 Well, yes, it was bad, but exactly, exactly as bad as any number of those goofy B horror movies.
 (Indicating that King was experienced, or others were involved that should be credited with the direction, which is, of course, very likely, and they simply used King’s name to attract attention and publicity, another deception.)
 Well, it is reported that De Laurentiis would review the dailies (the sample footage filmed the previous day), and call for certain changes, so right there, it shows that De Laurentiis was involved in the direction.

 There’s big bucks involved in making those movies (even the crappy ones), you don’t just throw them to some neophyte like throwing a dog a bone.
 Hell, whatever the budget, whenever money is involved, even small amounts, there are people lurking around to ensure it’s spent well, and a movie is an investment.
 They weren’t making a film just for King to have his little lark.